The Interdisciplinary Art and Theory Program is accepting applications for the 2026-2027 session.

 · A resume or C.V. including name, address, and telephone number.

-· One letter of recommendation (may be sent under separate cover and can be general and brief. we strongly prefer letters to
+· One letter of recommendation (may be sent under separate cover and can be general and brief.
+We strongly prefer letters to

 arrive by the deadline).